laaksomavrick/devblog/content/blog/using-nix-for-your-ruby-on-rails-project/index.md

 ## Going further, how can we leverage this in our CI environment?

-Since a major advantage of using Nix is its reproducibility, we should use it for our CI environment as well.
+Since a major advantage of using Nix is its build-reproducibility, we should use it for our continuous integration environment as well.
-In my project, I am using GitHub Actions, so I will detail how my continuous integration pipeline is set up using Nix.
+In the Rails project, GitHub Actions is used.
+So, lets take a look at how the CI pipeline is set up with Nix:

 ```yml
 # .github/workflows/ci.yml